 3. Garlic for Athlete’s Foot

-This is a good remedy for those who suffer from recurring fungal infection of foot.
+This is a good remedy for those who suffer from recurring fungal infection of the foot.
 Sometimes when your symptoms of Athlete’s foot subside then also the fungus lingers on but because you stop the treatment, it returns within a few days.
 Garlic has a compound called ‘ajoene’ which effectively eliminates the fungus.
 Garlic has been historically used for its strong anti-fungal and anti-microbial properties so why not use it to treat your fungal infection now!

 Ways to Use Garlic for Athlete’s Foot